nicaless/MyBookReviews/MyBookReviews/Dragonoak.md

 Hey, be patient.
 The pace of the story has just changed.
 Let's wait to see what that means for us readers.

+## First Book - Fourth Meeting

+They kissed!

+My goodness is that all we're going to talk about in this meeting?

+That slow burn was frustrating and will only get more frustrating I'm so happy with how this book is turning out!

+This is really all we're going to talk about in this meeting.
+What about Claire's brother's betrothal to Kidira's daughter?

+THEY KISSED!

+Ok this meeting is over.

+## First Book - Fifth Meeting